crontab/Multiplexer/README.md

 More information on each interface and their methods can be found in the source file [CachingLoader.swift](Multiplexer/Debouncer.swift).

+---

 <a name="intro"></a>
 ## Authors

 MuxUtils is developed by Hovik Melikyan.
-The source code is free to use, fork and modify; "free" as in "free as a bird".

----

-*Documentation for Debouncer coming soon*